MI-AFP/tutorials/tutorials/12_exts-deptypes.md

          |]

 mymap2 :: [(String, Int)]
-mymap2 = map strstr2string [mapBuilder|
+mymap2 = map strstr2strint [mapBuilder|
            suchama4:1210
            perglr:1535
          |]

-strstr2string :: (String, String) -> (String, Int)
+strstr2strint :: (String, String) -> (String, Int)
-strstr2string (x, y) = (x, read y)
+strstr2strint (x, y) = (x, read y)
 ```

 Beautiful, right?!

 ### Template Haskell

 [Template Haskell](http://hackage.haskell.org/package/template-haskell) is a GHC extension to Haskell that adds compile-time metaprogramming facilities.
 The original design can be found here: http://research.microsoft.com/en-us/um/people/simonpj/papers/meta-haskell/.
-You could have seen part of it in action in the previous section about quasiquoting but it can do much more although quasiquotes are important part of it.
+You could have seen part of it in action in the previous section about quasiquoting but it can do much more although quasiquotes are an important part of it.
 Great explanation are [here](https://ocharles.org.uk/blog/guest-posts/2014-12-22-template-haskell.html) and [here](https://markkarpov.com/tutorial/th.html).

 ## Dependent and Refinement Types